 The Woodrow Wilson School offers a Graduate Certificate in Health and Health Policy, sponsored by the Center for Health and Wellbeing.
 The certificate trains graduate students for careers in health-related areas in the public and not-for-profit sectors.
 The program is designed for graduate students with domestic and international health interests and provides both broad training in core topics in health and health policy as well as courses in specialized areas.
 Woodrow Wilson School MPA and MPP students are eligible for the certificate.

-The Woodrow Wilson School offers two distinct certificates to its own master’s students and to interested master’s students from relevant Princeton departments, especially the School of Architecture.
-Both certificates are grounded in the interdisciplinary and comparative study of cities and urban problems in both advanced industrialized and developing countries.
+The Woodrow Wilson School offers a certificate in Urban Policy (UP), primarily for its own master's students, but graduate students from other Princeton departments are eligible to earn the certificate.
+The policy focus is global, and the coursework is grounded in the interdisciplinary and comparative study of cities and urban problems in both advanced industrialized and developing countries.

 Princeton University's Program in Science, Technology and Environmental Policy (STEP) is based in the Woodrow Wilson School of Public and International Affairs with strong ties to the Princeton Environmental Institute.
 Many aspects of science and technology policy debates have been tackled with the tools of political and economic analysis that are the traditional strong suits of the Woodrow Wilson School.

 Gender and Sexuality Studies has a long and rich history at Princeton.
 Established in 1982 as Women’s Studies, the program was renamed Gender and Sexuality Studies in 2011 to reflect the trajectory and expanded reach of teaching and scholarship among Princeton faculty and in the field more generally.
 Faculty and students in the program are dedicated to the study of gender and sexuality in their complex articulation with race, ethnicity, class, disability, religion, nationality, and other intersections of identity, power, and politics.